Ehlers–Danlos syndrome: Pain management

 Successful treatment of chronic pain in EDS requires a multidisciplinary team.
 The ways to manage pain can be to modify pain management techniques used in the normal population.
-Chronic pain has two types.
-The first type is nociceptive, which is caused by an injury sustained to tissues.
-The second type is neuropathic pain, caused by abnormal signals by the nervous system.
-In most cases, the pain is an unequal mix of the two.
-Physiotherapy (exercise rehabilitation) can be helpful, especially stabilizing the core and the joints.
+Pain is classified into several types.
+One is nociceptive, which is caused by an injury sustained to tissues.
+Another is neuropathic pain, caused by abnormal signals from the nervous system.
+In many cases, the pain individuals experience is an unequal mix of the two.
+Physiotherapy (exercise rehabilitation) can be helpful, especially in stabilizing the core and the joints.
 Stretching exercises must be reduced to slow and gentle stretching to reduce the risks of dislocations or subluxations.
 Usable methods may include posture reeducation, muscle release, joint mobilization, trunk stabilization, and manual therapy for overworked muscles.
-Cognitive behavioural therapy is used in all chronic pain patients, especially those who have severe, chronic, life-controlling pain that is unresponsive to treatment.
-It had not been checked for efficiency in clinical trials.
+Cognitive behavioural therapy is used in many chronic pain patients, especially those who have severe, chronic, life-controlling pain that is unresponsive to treatment.
+It has not been checked for efficiency in clinical trials.
 The state of pain management with EDS is considered insufficient.

 Medications

 Nonsteroidal anti-inflammatory drugs (NSAIDs) may help if the pain is caused by inflammation.
-But long-term use of NSAIDs is often a risk factor for gastrointestinal, renal, and blood-related side effects.
+However, long-term use of NSAIDs is often a risk factor for gastrointestinal, renal, and blood-related side effects.
 It can worsen symptoms of mast cell activation syndrome, a disease that may be associated with EDS.
 Acetaminophen can be used to avoid the bleeding-related side effects of NSAIDs.

-Opioids have shown efficiency in some EDS cases for the management of both acute and chronic pain.

 Lidocaine can be applied topically after subluxations and painful gums.
 It can also be injected into painful areas in the case of musculoskeletal pain.

 If the pain is neuropathic in origin, tricyclic antidepressants in low doses, anticonvulsants, and selective norepinephrine reuptake inhibitors can be used.

 Dislocation and subluxation management

-When a dislocation or subluxation does occur, muscle spasms and stress tend to occur, increasing pain and reducing the chances of the dislocation/subluxation naturally relieving.
-Methods to support a joint after such an incident include usage of a sling to hold the joint in place and allow it to relax.
-Orthopedic casts are not advised as there could be pain if unrelaxed muscles are still trying to spasm out against the cast.
+When a dislocation or subluxation occurs, muscle spasms and stress tend to follow, increasing pain and reducing the chances of the dislocation/subluxation naturally relieving.
+Methods to support a joint after such an incident include the usage of a sling to hold the joint in place and allow it to relax.
+Orthopedic casts are not advised, as there could be pain if unrelaxed muscles are still trying to spasm out against the cast.
 Other solutions to promote relaxation are heat, gentle massaging, and mental distractions.